-The PAL Story [Print this article]
+The PAL Story [Print PAL Story]

 How it started

 Parents with a child addicted to drugs and/or alcohol can find hope in a support program called Parents of Addicted Loved-ones (PAL).
 PAL was founded in 2006 by Michael Speakman, LISAC, while working as an in-patient Substance Abuse Counselor in Arizona.
+As the number of meetings spread due to growing demand, volunteer facilitators were trained and new meetings opened across the Phoenix metropolitan area.
+In 2015, PAL was incorporated as a non-profit and falls under a 501c(3) for charitable donations as a partner with Partners In Action.
+PAL is now governed by a volunteer board and can be contacted at firstname.lastname@example.org.

 Many recount their relief when they first realized: "I don't feel all alone with this problem anymore.”
 While in truth they were going through what most parents go through when placed in the same situation.